1967 Ferrari 330 GTS by Pininfarina

 - Equipped rare optional factory air conditioning

-- Includes Classiche “Red Book” and manuals
+- Includes Classiche “Red Book,” manuals, and tool set

 - Showing only 33,750 original km